29next/app-ui-framework/components/navigation.md

 ---
 layout: page-content
 group: components
-permalink: /components/navigation.html
 order: 6
 title: "Navigation"
 description: 29next's in app navigation follows the boostrap tabbed navigation.
 Please read the <a href="https://getbootstrap.com/docs/5.2/components/navs-tabs/" target="_blank">official documentation</a> for a full list of options from Bootstrap's core library.

 ---